-No hunting or fishing, boat launching, fires/fireworks, camping or biking
+No hunting or fishing, boat launching, fires/fireworks, camping or biking.

 Location: 4939 Mud Bay Road NW, Olympia, WA 98502 Free parking is available at the site.

-Trail Map: Interpretive Trail at Randall Preserve_map
+Trail Map: Interpretive Trail Map at Randall Preserve

 The Interpretive Trail is a flat trail covered in bark mulch.
 The approximate trail distance is: 560 feet / 0.1 miles.